thomasdunlap/ai-ml-challenge-2020/README.md

 ## Additional Reference Information
 Several additional references have beeen provided that teams may optionally use for the challenge.
 For more information, view the [Reference](reference/readme.md) section of this repository.

+## Frequently Asked Questions
+To see the answers to questions that we have been asked by participants, view the [FAQ page](FAQ.md).